The Shoe on the Ledge: Kimberly Clark Sharp’s Account of Maria’s NDE

 Just because an experience is supernatural, it doesn’t mean that it’s from God.
 The Bible is clear about this.
 So, it’s possible that the devil provided Maria with a supernatural experience.
 But, as far as I’m aware, neither Kimberly Clark Sharp nor Gary Habermas presents this as a possibility.
 That’s a serious oversight.

 While I can’t say for sure that the shoe on the ledge experience is from the devil, I can’t rule out that possibility.
-He would certainly benefit from people believing nonbiblical ideas and trusting their experience over God’s word.
+He would certainly benefit from people believing unbiblical ideas and trusting their experience over God’s word.

 Wrapping Up